 There is no second language requirement.
 International students should consult the international students section for information on English language proficiency.

 The Preliminary Oral Exam is based on a thesis proposal.
 You will prepare this written document, proposing an area of research.
 The proposal should describe your research area, discuss critically the relevant literature, explain your research objectives, and describe initial approaches to the research objectives.
 The proposal is prepared in consultation with your advisor and other committee members.
 The proposal need not contain research results and does not limit your PhD topic.
-(The dissertation is expected to contain materials not in the proposal, and some aspects of the proposal may be dropped from the dissertation.)
-The proposal need only to show that you have a novel and substantial problem, have an approach that may succeed, and have surveyed the relevant literature.
+The dissertation is expected to contain materials not in the proposal, and some aspects of the proposal may be dropped from the dissertation.
+The proposal need only show that you have a novel and substantial problem, have an approach that may succeed, and have surveyed the relevant literature.

+The exam includes an open presentation and a closed examination.
 The presentation is a formal oral presentation of the proposal.
 The presentation is in seminar form, lasting approximately 30 minutes, and all students and faculty in the School of Statistics are invited.
 The presentation serves several purposes: it builds your oral skills, it communicates your research plans to the members of the School, and it helps committee members assess your facility with the research area.

-The examination is a closed oral examination conducted by your committee; in most circumstances the examination will immediately follow the oral presentation.
+The closed oral examination is conducted by your committee; in most circumstances the examination will immediately follow the oral presentation.
 The examination evaluates your readiness for research, as evidenced by the proposal, presentation, and oral responses to questions.
 Criteria for evaluation include the clarity of the proposed problem, your knowledge of relevant literature, the feasibility and scientific merit of the proposed problem, and the quality of the written proposal, oral presentation, and responses to questions.

 The culmination of the PhD program of study is a doctoral dissertation, prepared with the guidance of a thesis adviser.
 The dissertation must demonstrate originality and ability for independent investigation, and the results of the research must constitute a noteworthy contribution to knowledge in the field.
 The dissertation must exhibit mastery of the literature on the subject and familiarity with the sources, and must be well written.